Sadlark1993/Sadlark1993/README.md

 - 🎓 I’m currently studying on Instituto Federal do Mato Grosso (IFMT) Computer Engineering;
 - 👯 I’m looking to collaborate on front end web development;
 - 💬 Ask me about new data structures and CSS frameworks;
-- 🔭Actually I'm focusing to improve my JavaScript skills
+- 🔭Actually I'm focusing to improve my JavaScript skills;
 - 📫 How to reach me: claudio.zi.junior@gmail.com;
 - 🏠 I'm actually living in Cuiabá Mato Grosso Brazil.